 In any business, your bottom line depends on the way you handle your finances and investing.
 Books for accountants can help you solve for both.

 One of the best ways to continually build your expertise is to read financial and accounting books.
-Whether you already have a working knowledge of accounting or you need to brush up on the basics of bookkeeping, check out these great reads.
+Whether you already have a working knowledge of accounting or need to brush up on bookkeeping basics, check out these great reads.

 We’ll first start with accounting books and then move on to books about business, investing, the economy, and the art of persuasion.
 So without any further delay, here are our recommendations!

 The 13 best books for accountants to read

 Accounting Made Simple (Mike Piper)